freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/prevent-object-mutation.md

 </section>

 ## Instructions

 <section id='instructions'>

-In this challenge you are going to use <code>Object.freeze</code> to prevent mathematical constants from changing.
-You need to freeze the <code>MATH_CONSTANTS</code> object so that no one is able to alter the value of <code>PI</code>, add, or delete properties.
+In this challenge you are going to use `Object.freeze` to prevent mathematical constants from changing.
+You need to freeze the `MATH_CONSTANTS` object so that no one is able to alter the value of `PI`, add, or delete properties.

 </section>

 ## Tests

 <section id='tests'>

 ```yml